iknowiamking/Spaceshootergame/readme.md

 appears that moves faster than the previous fleet.
 If any alien hits the player’s ship or reaches the bottom of the screen, the player loses a ship.
 If the player loses three ships, the game ends.

+##updates
+leave window to pause the game
+Leaderboard will be added soon